Union Pacific Railroad’s Commitment to Safety

 Our Information Assurance team is responsible for the confidentiality, integrity and availability of Union Pacific’s infrastructure and assets.
 This team has robust processes and redundancies in place to prevent, detect and respond to potential cyber threats.
 Regular vulnerability scanning and system penetration testing are performed to validate our security controls.

-Union Pacific has its own team of highly trained special agents dedicated to maintaining Safety.
+Union Pacific has its own team of highly trained special agents dedicated to maintaining safety.
 These special agents are an important part of the communities the railroad serves.
 The Department holds accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-This is considered the highest standard in law enforcement accreditation and only recognizes agencies that meet the highest law enforcement standards.
+This is considered the highest standard in law enforcement accreditation.

-The Union Pacific Police Department has primary jurisdiction over crimes committed against the railroad.
-Special Agents have primary jurisdiction over crimes committed against the railroad.
-The department is responsible for all Union Pacific locations across 32,000 miles of track in 23 states.
+The Union Pacific Police Department and its special agents have primary jurisdiction over crimes committed against the railroad.
+The Department is responsible for all Union Pacific locations across 32,000 miles of track in 23 states.

 Our Values Line